AkashTyagiCSIT/TalentX/README.md

 💼 TalentX

-A full-stack job portal built with MERN stack featuring resume upload, job applications, and recruiter dashboards
+A full-stack  Job Portal built with MERN stack featuring resume upload, job applications, and recruiter dashboards

-A modern, full-stack Job Portal built with the powerful MERN stack — enabling both job seekers (students) and recruiters to connect seamlessly.
+A modern, full-stack  TalentX(Job Portal) built with the powerful MERN stack — enabling both job seekers (students) and recruiters to connect seamlessly.
 With a clean, animated, and responsive UI, this platform allows users to explore opportunities, post jobs, and manage applications with ease.

 ✨ Features